wimglenn/advent-of-code-data/README.md

 ```

 Note that the same filename introspection of year/day also works for
 automated submission.
-There\'s also introspection of the \"level\", i.e.
+There's also introspection of the "level", i.e.
 part a or part b, aocd can automatically determine if you have already
 completed part a or not and submit your answer for the correct part
 accordingly.
 In this case, just use: